Intel – Pipe Dream

 “Could Animusic’s Pipe Dream be made in real life?”

-That was the question when Intel approached Sisu Devices to create a show stopping demo for its 2011 Intel Developer Forum (IDF) in San Francisco.
+That was the question when Intel approached Sisu Devices to create a show-stopping demo for its 2011 Intel Developer Forum (IDF) in San Francisco.

-The prank that circled the internet with the video was that the University of Iowa had created this machine from used pieces of farm equipment.
+The prank that circled the Internet with the video was that the University of Iowa had created this machine from used pieces of farm equipment.
 The truth, however, was that the video was computer generated.
-But that begged the question, could it be made in real life?
-Absolutely.
+But that raised the question, could it be made in real life?

 This machine was built, from concept to completion, in just 90 days.
 It uses 7 Intel Atom processors to control three servo motors, 4 industrial displays, 1 vision tracking system, 30 solenoids, 20 pneumatic cylinders, and 23 automatic paintball hoppers.

 The demo has been featured at IDF, Embedded World, Intel Sales Conference, Maker Faire, and NIWeek.